magento/devdocs/guides/v2.3/mrg/ee/VisualMerchandiser.md

 Drag-and-drop products into position, or set up 'Smart Categories' based upon attributes.
 Saves you hours merchandising your Magento store.

-With Visual Merchandiser, products can be re-organised in seconds – visually.
+With Visual Merchandiser, products can be reorganized in seconds – visually.
 You see the products in place, with images, just like the customer sees them.